2022 World's Strongest Man

 The 2022 World's Strongest Man was the 45th edition of the World's Strongest Man competition, an event that took place in Sacramento, California from May 24 to May 29, 2022.
 The contest was won by Tom Stoltman with this being his second consecutive title.
 Joining him on the podium were the 2019 and 2020 World's Strongest Man winners, Martins Licis and Oleksii Novikov respectively, who tied on points.
-In the event of a draw, the highest placing athlete on the last event ranks higher.
+In the event of a draw, the higher placing athlete in the last event, in this case Licis in the Atlas Stones, wins the tie-breaker.

 Participants

-Manuel Angulo, Nedžmin Ambešković and Kim Ujarak are the first representatives of Chile, Bosnia and Herzegovina and Greenland in WSM history respectively.
+Manuel Angulo, Nedžmin Ambešković and Kim Ujarak are the first representatives of Chile, Bosnia and Herzegovina, and Greenland in WSM history, respectively.
 Angulo is also the first South American athlete to compete at WSM.

-Before the contest began, two time runner up Mateusz Kieliszkowksi, Peiman Maheripourehir, Rauno Heinla and Pa O’Dwyer were initially contestants before withdrawing.
-Graham Hicks, Cheick “Iron Biby” Sanou, four time champion, Žydrūnas Savickas and regular finalist J.F Caron declined to compete.
+Before the contest began, two time runner-up Mateusz Kieliszkowski, Peiman Maheripourehir, Rauno Heinla and Pa O’Dwyer were initially contestants before withdrawing.

+Graham Hicks, Cheick “Iron Biby” Sanou, four time champion Žydrūnas Savickas, and regular finalist J.F.
+Caron declined to compete.
+Hicks declined his invitation as he was not permitted to travel to the United States from the United Kingdom as he was not vaccinated against COVID-19.
+Caron was unable to compete as he recovered from injuries he sustained at the 2022 Arnold Strongman Classic.